5 Plum properties set to be demolished

 The borough had public hearings for the properties in October.

-Borough Manager Michael Thomas said contacting the property owners was challenging, and the borough must address the safety issue.
+Borough Manager Michael Thomas said contacting the property owners was challenging, and the borough must address safety issues.

 He said officials will have a preconstruction meeting with the contractor to discuss a project timeline.